modoboa/modoboa/doc/integration/imap_and_smtp.rst

 Those operations are treated asynchronously by a cron script.
 For example, when you rename an e-mail address through the web UI, the associated mailbox on the file system is not modified directly.
-Instead of that, a 'rename' order is created for this mailbox.
+Instead of that, a *rename* order is created for this mailbox.
 The mailbox will be considered unavailable until the order is not executed (see :ref:`Postfix configuration <postfix_config>`).